-Standard Contract Measures for Personal Information Export to Come into Force June 1
+Standard Contract Measures for Personal Information Export Come into Force June 1, Additional Guidelines Released

-The new measures, titled the Standard Contract Measures for the Export of Personal Information (“Standard Contract Measures”) clarify how companies can transfer personal information (PI) outside of China by signing a “Standard Contract” with the overseas recipient of the data – a much simpler procedure that does not require an external audit.
-The Standard Contract Measures were released in draft form in June 2022 and have been further revised and updated upon feedback from the public.
+The Standard Contract Measures for the Export of Personal Information (“Standard Contract Measures”), which were initially released on February 22 by the Cyberspace Administration of China (CAC)clarify how companies can transfer PI outside of China by signing a “Standard Contract” with the overseas recipient of the data – a much simpler procedure than the other options as it does not require an external audit.

 Under China’s Personal Information Protection Law (PIPL), which came into effect on November 1, 2021, companies are required to undergo certain procedures in order to transfer certain types of data and certain volumes of PI outside of China.
 The Standard Contract is one of a few different PIPL-compliant mechanisms for CBDT.

-The Standard Contract Measures are the final piece in the puzzle, explaining in detail which companies are eligible for this mechanism, the requirements for additional procedures – such as self-assessments, and the requisite contents of the contract itself.
+The Standard Contract Measures and Standard Contract Guidelines are the final pieces in the puzzle, explaining in detail which companies are eligible for this mechanism, the requirements for additional procedures – such as self-assessments, and the requisite contents of the contract itself.

 This article is part of our series on the different methods for legally exporting data out of China.
 Reference our ongoing coverage via the below articles:

-- The Guidelines for Data Exit Security Assessment and Declaration, which covers how to apply for the CAC security assessment.
+- The Guidelines for Data Exit Security Assessment and Declaration, which cover how to apply for the CAC security assessment.

 - The Technical Specifications for Certification of Cross-Border Processing of Personal Information, which provide guidance for multinationals and other entities with a presence in multiple countries to comply with China’s requirements for cross-border personal information processing.